prio/mframe/README.rst

 It's goal is to be familar to pandas users without promising 100% compatability.
 My workflow usually involves writing the code in a Jupyter notebook using Python 3 and then testing it with Jython before deploying it to Streamsets.

+Please see the test file for more usage examples.

     >>> from mframe import DataFrame
     >>> data = {'col_1': [3, 2, 1, 0], 'col_2': ['a', 'b', 'c', 'd']}